HanlinCAI/HanlinCAI.github.io/content/authors/admin/_index.md

     link: uploads/resume.pdf

 # Enter email to display Gravatar (if Gravatar enabled in Config)
-email: ''
+email: 'hanlin.cai@ieee.org'

 # Highlight the author in author lists? (true/false)
 highlight_name: true
 ---

-I am a junior majoring in **Automation** at Fuzhou University (China) and **Robotics & Intelligent Devices** at Maynooth University (Ireland, Combined Degrees).
-I am extremely fortunate to be advised by [Prof. Zhezhuang Xu](https://dqxy.fzu.edu.cn/info/1102/3547.htm) and [Dr. Chin Hong Wong](https://www.researchgate.net/profile/Chin-Hong-Wong).
-My current research focuses on practical problems that artificial intelligence faces in real life.
-My interests are on the **Machine Learning** and its applications in **Industrial IoT**.
+Mr. Cai is a junior majoring in **Automation** at Fuzhou University (China) and **Robotics** at Maynooth University (Ireland, Combined Degrees).
+Currently, Cai is working as a research assistant in the Key Laboratory of Industrial Automation Control Technology and Information Processing (ICATIP), advised by [Prof. Zhezhuang Xu](https://dqxy.fzu.edu.cn/info/1102/3547.htm) and [Dr. Chin Hong Wong](https://www.researchgate.net/profile/Chin-Hong-Wong).
+His research interests are on the machine learning and its applications in industrial IoT.
 {style="text-align: justify;"}